blueimp/JavaScript-Load-Image/README.md

 ## Description
 JavaScript Load Image is a library to load images provided as File or Blob objects or via URL.
-It returns an optionally scaled and/or cropped HTML img or canvas element via an asynchronous callback.
-It also provides a method to parse image meta data to extract Exif tags and thumbnails and to restore the complete image header after resizing.
+It returns an optionally scaled and/or cropped HTML img or canvas element.
+It also provides methods to parse image meta data to extract IPTC and Exif tags as well as embedded thumbnail images and to restore the complete image header after resizing.

 ## Setup
 Include the (combined and minified) JavaScript Load Image script in your HTML